 Everyone, including Akhil, wondered how he managed to get a girl like her.
 She was clearly out of his league.
 Despite this, they somehow clicked and entered into a relationship six months ago.

 Now, it was time to throw in the towel.
-Saba was fed up with his constant ‘guarding’ and needy behaviours and Akhil with her egocentrism.
+Saba was fed up with his constant ‘guarding’ and needy behaviors and Akhil with her egocentrism.

 Yet, about a year ago, a guy named Donald fell in love with her and they got engaged a few months later.
 Again, no one understood what Donald saw in her.
 He was very successful, confident, and attractive.
 He could get any girl he ever wanted.